sbdrchauhan/python-DS-ML/10_SQL/README.md

 # Structured Query Language SQL:
-Talks with the databases like:
+It is also pronounced as "SEQUEL".
+It talks with the relational databases like:
 * Microsoft SQL Server
 * PostgreSQL
 * Oracle
+* SQLite
 * MySQL, etc.

+It can read data from the RDBMS (relation database) or write data into database.
+SQL can also create,delete modify database.
+In RDMS system, different tables can talk to each other relating them together using the common column values present in two table, for example.

-Tools to Write SQL
+Some of the tools to Write and practice SQL:
 * SQL Server Management Studio
 * SQL Workbench
 * SQL developer